 Fellow Track Junkies and Racers:

-MVP Track Time (www.MVPTrackTime.com) is excited to announce our 2019 track event schedule.
+MVP Track Time (www.MVPTrackTime.com) is excited to announce our 2020 track event schedule.
 Another fun year of exciting on-track action awaits.
-I hope you’ll join us for the on-track fun.
+We have a host of exciting track events for 2020.
+I hope you’ll join us for the...

 Ok, I've lived with this problem long enough and need to find a solution.

 During Auto-Xing I experience "ICE MODE" at almost every event.
 Today I totally had no brakes at the end of a very fast part of the course.
 My heart is still pounding.